Israelis return to polling station to decide Netanyahu's fate | Politics

 He yet again faces a tough challenge of putting together a coalition post-elections with some determined ''friends turn foes'' looking to end his long-run.

-Netanyahu's early recognition of the perils of the pandemic has been hailed by several international leaders, and also political analysts who appreciated his political acumen in identifying an opportunity in a crisis while most of the world failed to grasp the intensity of the problem.
+Netanyahu's early recognition of the perils of the pandemic has been hailed by several global leaders and political analysts who appreciated his political acumen in identifying an opportunity in a crisis while most of the world failed to grasp the intensity of the problem.
 Netanyahu hailed the country's ''green'' COVID-19 vaccination passports recently, saying Israel was ''coming to life''. and his latest campaign slogan, bringing Israeli society ''back to life'', may be his best chance at keeping his political career alive.

 The Likud campaign has made two consistent promises - a government it leads will prioritize economic recovery from the pandemic and that it will expand the circle of peace treaties already signed with four Arab nations over the past year to include as many as four additional countries.